chentao9330/UpsFrac/README.md

 ## License
 This project is licensed under the GPL 3 License.
 See the LICENSE file for details.
+The ADFNE and MRST used should adhere to their respective licensing terms.

 ## Contact
 For questions or feedback, please contact Tao Chen at chentao9330@gmail.com.